brajeshwar/brajeshwar.github.io/_posts/2008/2008-11-17-linux-windows-and-mac-the-os-race.md

----
-layout: post
-title: Linux, Windows and Mac - The OS Race
+# Linux, Windows and Mac - The OS Race
----

 If you belong to the "Linux Community" bandwagon, you may just have a different opinion on the fact that there are lessons to be learned from Windows and Mac!
 Linux community does enjoys some real good evangelism despite having a minuscule user base.
 Just to prove the support statement, statistics by <a href="http://marketshare.hitslink.com/report.aspx?qprid=8">Marketshare</a> show that Windows enjoys a gorilla sized market share of 90%, followed by Mac 8% and Linux users together mount less than 1%.